 The Wedding reception begins when the evening guests arrive and the entertainment commences.
 There are various different sections during this part of the evening and I have provided details on each of these below.

 At many venues the staff will 'turn the room around' after the wedding breakfast is finished.
 This can take anything from twenty minutes to two hours, and the venue staff will usually direct you to a different room at this point (or on a nice day possibly head into an outdoor space).

 Find Me A DJ

-There are venues however that cater for the DJ to set up well before the Wedding Breakfast is finished due to the fact that the evening and day receptions are held in different rooms such as Wynyard Hall this is great for me.
+There are venues however that cater for the Wedding Disc Jockey to set up well before the Wedding Breakfast is finished due to the fact that the evening and day receptions are held in different rooms such as Wynyard Hall this is great for me.

 If you haven’t already cut the cake an ideal time to do this is just prior to the first dance.